kaviranga/avr_beagle_bridge/README.md

 # avr_beagle_bridge
-This includes rosserial library for ATmega32 16PU,ATmega32A PU microcontrollers
+This includes rosserial library implementation for ATmega32 16PU,ATmega32A PU microcontrollers